The ‘how to’ of a Red Tent

 All Red Tents are different, but many have the following things in common:

-- Red Tents often meet on or near the New Moon
+- Red Tents often meet monthly either following the moon cycles or whenever suits the group

-- You don’t need a physical Red Tent.
-You can use a room in your house or a community space
+- Red Tents can be held anywhere.
+You can use a room in your house, a community space or meet online

 - Decorate the Red Tent space with red fabrics and cushions (optional)